- Sara recently joined A1 Marketing, a company just like yours.

 Saving a file or message allows Sara to create a list of important messages and files so that she can access them quickly from the sidebar.
 Sara knows that she’ll be referring to the strategic plan file often, so she saves it to come back to easily.

 Paul has asked the team to take a look at a document before an upcoming meeting.
 Sarah needs to come back to this task, as she doesn’t have the time to get stuck in to it right now.
 She uses a reminder to set a time when Slack will bring her back to the message.

 💡 Search for a file or message in Slack, and save it.

-💡 Set a reminder on a message that you’d like to come back to.
+💡 Set a reminder on a message that you want to come back to.